 - Supportive of cooperation, compassion and friendship between spouses.

 - Eager to help you communicate peacefully and effectively as you divorce.

 Working together we can make your Pennsylvania divorce peaceful—as peaceful as possible.

 A mediation divorce can benefit spouses and families in many ways:

 - Costs less than other ways to divorce: Sharing the fees of a divorce mediator costs less—often thousands of dollars less—than other ways to divorce.
-Divorce mediation: how much does it cost?
+How much does a mediation divorce cost?

 Consider sharing this website with your spouse.
-If both of you are interested in divorce mediation, the next step is to schedule an initial consultation with divorce mediator Dann Johns.
+If both of you are interested in divorce mediation, the next step is to schedule a divorce mediation consultation with Dann Johns, Divorce Mediator & Attorney.

 - Copyright © 2010-2018, Dann Johns, All Rights Reserved.